 Toxicity:Some of the plants from this genus are toxic and contain alkaloids and cardenolides in their bulbs.

-Other Deadly and Killer Flowers You Should Know About
+11 Deadly and Killer Flowers You Should Also Know About

-As we said, we will resume here other deadly flowers you should know about before considering planting such flowers and ornamentals in your home or garden!
+Also, as we said, we will resume here other deadly flowers you should know about before considering planting such flowers and ornamentals in your home or garden!
+So, let’s learn a little about 11 other deadly flowers!

 - English Ivy – this beautiful indoor plant cleans the air and makes an excellent hanging vegetal ornament, but keep in mind it is toxic to pets and children;